nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 ![rp](./img/RP13.png)

 From there you can click on `SAVE` at the bottom.
 And then click on `YES`.
-Click on yes again for the pop up stating that "All existing data will be erased".
+Click on `YES` again for the pop up stating that "All existing data will be erased".

 ![rp](./img/RP14.png)